about us

 Anu Verma

-She holds a bachelor’s degree in Political Science (Hons.) from University of Delhi and has more than twenty-two years of working experience in the field of logistics arrangement, office administration & procurement.
+She holds a bachelor’s degree in Political Science (Hons.) from the University of Delhi and loves travelling.

 Arkina Singh